TWUOnline/ldrs591/_pages/unit-5-learning-activities.md

 </li>
 </ul>
 <ul>
- 	<li>Note that these questions make up Part 1 of your Blog assignment for this unit.
+ 	<li>Note that these questions will help you complete your Blog assignment for this unit.
 See Unit 5 Assessment for more details.</li>
 </ul>
+&nbsp;
-<h3>Quantitative Data Collection</h3>
+<h3>Topic 3: Quantitative Data Collection</h3>
 When researchers are collecting data for a quantitative research study, they need to address two important questions: who is the data being collected from, and how are they collecting it?
 In answering the first question, the terms <i>population</i> and <i>sample</i> are salient.
 Population is the large category that encompasses all of the individuals who possess or exhibit certain characteristics of interest.
 Quantitative data is usually collected from large samples, selected ideally through random selection.

 Sample refers to the individuals from the population that you actually gather data from.
 The goal in sampling is to find a representative sample that accurately represents that population.
 In quantitative research, a primary interest of researchers is in <i>generalizability</i>: which is to what degree can the results of our research study be generalized back to the population?
 This generalization is called external validity and requires an inferential leap from the sample back to the population.